 .... several million Christians around the globe are committed to this goal of restoring New Testament faith and practice.

-Our authority is the Bible.
-As far as practicable we do Bible things in Bible ways and call them by Bible names.
-That’s why many of the congregations in this movement are called “Churches of Christ” – a description used by first century churches to highlight that they belong to Jesus Christ (Romans 16:16).
+While we can’t speak for everyone, one characteristic is that these churches tend to do Bible things in Bible ways and call them by Bible names.
+That’s why many of the congregations in this movement are called “Churches of Christ” – a description used by first century disciples to highlight that their churches belong to Jesus Christ (Romans 16:16).